everydaymomclub/everydaymomclub.github.io/index.md

 <center><button class="join" onclick="window.location.href='https://www.mb102.com/lnk.asp?o=12088&c=918277&a=377858&k=791E65D0D0DC26543A895BB2781F8F00&l=12366'"> Join </button>
 <br>

-Everyday Mom Club offers monthly samples from large companies, who giveaway products as advertisements.
+<h1>Everyday Mom Club offers monthly samples from large companies, who giveaway products as advertisements.
 All you have to do is sign up and wait for your samples to arrive.
-Offer is valid in continental United States might expire once limits are reached.
+Offer is valid in continental United States might expire once limits are reached.</h1>